pkellner/pluralsight-course-using-react-hooks/README.md

-# pluralsight-course-using-react-hooks
+# pluralsight-course-using-react-hooks (COURSE UPDATED AUG 12, 2020)
-The master branch here is the latest updates to the Pluralsight course published by Peter Kellner in May of 2019 in the master branch.
+The master branch here is the latest updates to the Pluralsight course published by Peter Kellner in August of 2020 in the master branch.

 # Course Code for [Using React Hooks](https://app.pluralsight.com/library/courses/using-react-hooks) on Pluralsight